CTZxVULKAN/QRL-Share/README.md

 3. Run firefox and go to about:deugiing.

-4. Select This FireFox > Load Temporary Addon > Select QRL-Share.js and the extension will run fine.
+4. Select This FireFox > Load Temporary Addon > Select **QRL-Share.js** and the extension will just run fine.

+5. If you come up with a really cool feature dont feel shy to add it to this repository